Our Team

 Staff

 Samantha Morales-Johnson (Tongva, she/her) is Land Return Coordinator of the TTPC, a science illustrator, and ethnobotanist.
 Alongside her mom, Kimberly, she started the Protect White Sage digital campaign to protect Grandmother White Sage.
-She has a BA in Marine Biology from CSU Puvungna and has been adapting her ecological knowledge to work with Tongva ethnobotany she grew up with to handle advanced ecological problems that come with land return from non-native species to native species in the midst of climate change.
+She has a B.S. in Marine Biology from CSULB in Puvungna and has been adapting her ecological knowledge to work with Tongva ethnobotany she grew up with to handle advanced ecological problems that come with land return from non-native species to native species in the midst of climate change.

 Ian Schiffer (kuuy/guest, he/they) is the TTPC’s Resource Mobilizer and land return practitioner.
 Through relationship and on teams, he works to support release of resources and return of land in service of rematriation.
 He will be becoming a lawyer through apprenticeship with the Land Clinic to support the TTPC’s legal needs.